john-itcsolutions/cheirrs/README.md

 (The database schema for ITCSA's project are private and available only under certain conditions.)

    {  If you have implemented a kubeflow installation (above) on the Host (on a microk8s cloud/controller),
-     you will need to obtain multipass to allow creation of Ubuntu virtual machines:
+     you will need to obtain multipass to allow creation of an Ubuntu virtual machine:

 `sudo snap install multipass`

      then

-`multipass launch -n <machine-name> -c 4 -m 14GB -d 65GB`
+`multipass launch -n <machine-name> -c 4 -m 12GB -d 65GB`

      (You can tweak these settings)
      And end-up with a LTS Ubuntu vm to install the following software on.